VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Introduction

 In this paper, we propose a novel algorithm VL-NMS, to rectify the mismatch of detected proposals at the conventional first stage.
 In particular, for each text query, VL-NMS regards all nouns in the text query as critical objects, and introduces a lightweight relatedness module to predict a probability score for each proposal to be a critical object.
 The higher predicted score denotes the higher relevance between a proposal and the text query.
 Then, we fuse the relatedness scores and classification scores, and adopt the fused scores as the suppression criterion in Non-Maximum Suppression (NMS).
 After NMS, we can filter out the proposals with little relevance to the text query.
 Finally, all proposals and the text query are fed into the second-stage grounding or matching network, to obtain the final prediction.

-This paper is a substantial extension of our conference publication~\cite{chen2021ref} with the following improvements.
-First, we propose an alternative way to build pseudo ground-truth by means of weakly supervised phrase grounding.
-Training VL-NMS no longer needs bbox annotations from COCO-detection dataset.
-Second, We extend VL-NMS to the image-text matching task.
-Extensive ablations demonstrate the superiority of VL-NMS on this image-level matching task.
-Last, we demonstrate through experiments that VL-NMS is able to learn transferable fine grained correspondence between visual and language.
-This characteristic is extremely useful when bbox annotations are absent from the target tasks (\eg, the image-text matching task).
+Extensive ablations illustrate the superiority of VL-NMS on these visual-language matching tasks.
+We demonstrate through experiments that VL-NMS can learn the transferable fine-grained correspondence between visual and language.
+This characteristic is extremely useful when bbox annotations are absent from the target tasks (\eg, the image-text matching tasks).
 The contributions and novelty of this work are summarized as follows: \begin{itemize} \item We are the first to point out the proposal bottlenecks in two-stage visual-language matching methods.
 By investigating the recall of critical objects, we attribute the degraded performance of two-stage methods to the query-agnostic proposals generated at the first stage. \item We propose a novel algorithm VL-NMS to rectify the mismatch of proposals at the first stage by making the proposals query-aware.
-We also explore different ways to build pseudo ground-truth for training VL-NMS. \item We demonstrate significant performance gains on three REG benchmarks and one ITM benchmark.
-It's worth noting that VL-NMS can be generalized and easily integrated into any state-of-the-art two-stage grounding or matching methods to further boost their performance. \item Our method is efficient, generalizable and transferable, opening door for many downstream applications such as multimodal summarization. \end{itemize}
+We also explore different ways to build pseudo ground-truth for training VL-NMS. \item We demonstrate significant performance gains on three REG benchmarks, one phrase grounding benchmark, and one ITM benchmark.
+It's worth noting that VL-NMS can be generalized and easily integrated into any state-of-the-art two-stage grounding or matching methods to further boost their performance. \item Our method is efficient, generalizable, and transferable, opening doors for many downstream applications such as multimodal summarization. \end{itemize}

+\textbf{Highlight.} It is worth noting that this paper is a substantial extension of our previous AAAI conference publication~\cite{chen2021ref}.
+Compared to the original conference version, this new manuscript has made three main improvements: 1) We explore an alternative way in the relatedness module design based on the multi-modal BERT (dubbed VL-NMS$_{\text{Trans}}$).
+The results show that the new method further surpasses the original performance.
+2) We propose a new approach to build pseudo ground-truth by means of weakly supervised phrase grounding.
+Training VL-NMS no longer needs bbox annotations from the COCO-detection dataset.
+3) We extend VL-NMS to other instance-level matching task phrase grounding and image-level matching task image-text matching.
+Extensive ablations illustrate the superiority of VL-NMS on different visual-language matching tasks.